Darkchaton/Darkchaton/README.md

 ## 🚀 Current Goals

-- 💻 Currently looking for an internship that will start in May 2025
+- 💻 Currently looking for an internship that will start May 12, 2025
 - 📚 Perfect some of my projects
-- 🎨 Publish my web development and game development portfolio

 ## 📫 Connect with Me  ✨